-• relocation of ground equipment such as airport tugs or other ancillary aircraft equipment.
+- relocation of personnel, including crews; or - relocation of ground equipment such as airport tugs or other ancillary aircraft equipment.

 Also note that this is not an exhaustive list, and the Department reserves the right to review, and consider the eligibility of, any start-up cost proposals made by an applicant.